jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Image/Default-Agent-in-Public-Image.md

 ## Jcloudhids
 ### Component Introduction
-Jcloudhids is the core component of Endpoint Security provided by JD Cloud, is the core of security monitoring and prevention features realized by "Endpoint Security" products, which can provide security features such as Anti-brute Force, Abnormal Login Detection, High-risk Vulnerability Detection.
+Jcloudhids is the core component of Endpoint Security provided by JD Cloud & AI, is the core of security monitoring and prevention features realized by "Endpoint Security" products, which can provide security features such as Anti-brute Force, Abnormal Login Detection, High-risk Vulnerability Detection.
 Please refer to: https://www.jdcloud.com/en/products/endpoint-security for Endpoint Security products

 Jcloudhids is installed in Public Image by default.
 Cloud Marketplacet Image Installation depends on the production status of the service provider.
 If the feature of image overlaps or conflicts with the feature of Jcloudhidsns, installation of Jcloudhids for the image is not mandatory.
 Please consult the Cloud Marketplace for details.